teamhava/hava-sdk-go/README.md

-# Go API client for havaclient
+# Go API client for Hava.io

+> Note: This SDK is under active development and is not ready for use in any production systems.
+There is no guarantee that there will not be breaking changes with no notice

 Hava API